Focus on

 Growing Your Dental Business

-So you are ready to open another dental practice?
+You are ready to open another dental practice.
 That’s exciting!
-But before you sign the dotted line, here are some of the questions you should ask yourself.
+But before you sign on the dotted line, here are some of the questions you should ask.

 hourglass with tax planning report